Handling a Detection

 Correct identical cases

 By default, when several detections are identical to the current one, Antidote will apply the correction for the current detection to all other identical cases.
-If you prefer, you can avoid this batch correction by using the command Correct this case.
+If you prefer, you can avoid this batch correction by using the command Correct this case in the context (right-click) menu or in Antidote’s Detections menu.

 - A number enclosed in parentheses in the tooltip indicates how many cases are identical to the current detection.